MJAHMADEE/DeepLearning2022/README.md

 This repository is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For any inquiries or further information, please contact [Your Name or Contact Information].
+For any inquiries or further information, please contact.

 Thank you for visiting our Deep Learning 2022 repository!